-We use Zendesk, a customer support tool, to provide support on the use of this website, and if you email one of our email addresses through this website.
+We use Zendesk, a customer support tool, to provide support on the use of this website, or if you email one of our email addresses through this website.
 The data we collect and process in this way may include your name and email address, your relationship to an organisation, the content of your original enquiry or customer service query, along with any replies to resolve your query, which may include additional data you choose to share (for example, any additional information within your email signature).
-This data is processed and stored safely in encrypted form in the UK or EEA.
+We strongly suggest that you do not share sensitive information or financial information when requesting customer support.
+Once received by us, this data is processed and stored safely in encrypted form in the UK or EEA.

 We use GoCardless, a payment platform, to process direct debit payments related to the Boxall Profile® Online.
 GoCardless will process and store your data safely on servers within the EEA.
 For more information on how GoCardless may collect, store or process your information, click here.